pilarorellana/unstable/README.md

 # unstable
-We will use the 'unstable' repository as an exercise in Github.
+We will use the 'unstable' repository as an exercise in understanding Github.